 Now, just for the record, eating late at night isn’t going to lead to fat gain as long as your daily calorie totals are in check.
-However, setting limits on when you do and don’t eat can help aid in controlling your calorie intake.
+However, setting limits on when you do and don’t eat can help with calorie control.

-Constant exposure to hyperpalatable foods increases your hedonic setpoint – meaning, you don’t get the same satisfaction so you need something just that bit tastier.
-By limiting your exposure to these sorts of foods means that when you do eat them you derive infinitely more satisfaction and pleasure.
+Constant exposure to hyperpalatable foods increases your hedonic setpoint – meaning, you don’t get the same satisfaction, so you need something just that bit tastier.
+Limiting your exposure to these sorts of foods means that you derive infinitely more satisfaction and pleasure when you do eat them.